VI. ACADEMIC INTEGRITY: POLICIES & PROCEDURES

 Paraphrase is the act of putting someone else’s ideas into one’s own words.
 The use of paraphrase can be an acceptable practice under some circumstances if it is used sparingly and if the original text is properly acknowledged.
 Unacknowledged paraphrase, like plagiarism, is a serious breach of academic integrity

 Any improper use of sources may constitute plagiarism.
-Every quotation from another source, whether written, spoken, or electronic, must be bound by quotation marks and be properly cited.
+Every quotation from another source, whether written, spoken, or in electronic format, must be bound by quotation marks and be properly cited.
 Mere citation alone is not sufficient when a scholar has used another person’s words.
 Similarly, every paraphrase or summary (a more concise restatement of another's ideas) must be properly cited.
 A bibliographic entry alone is not sufficient to avoid the imputation of plagiarism for unacknowledged paraphrase or summary of another person’s ideas.

 Cheating is the use or attempted use of unauthorized materials, information, or study aids in in-class examinations, take-home examinations, or other academic exercises.